ahernp/django-feedreader/doc/overview.rst

 4. Export all current feeds in OPML format.

+5. Options controlling how man entries are displayed and stored in the database.

-5. Current feeds.
+6. Current feeds.
 Filter table using Search field.
    Can only delete or change group assignment of feeds.

-6. Existing groups.
+7. Existing groups.
 Can delete groups.

-7. Link to Django Admin for Feed model.

 Adding a new feed causes it to be polled immediately.
 All edits are applied immediately.